 - Swap ground almonds for wheatflour in bread, cookies and cakes

-These and lots more easy ideas can be found in the Low Carb / Low GI Cookbook.
+These and lots more easy ideas can be found in The Low Carb is Easy Cookbook.

-3) The Low Carb / Low GI Cookbook Hits The Spot!
+3) The Low Carb is Easy Cookbook Hits The Spot!

 We would like to thank those of our visitors who have participated in our survey to identify the most important features in the ideal low carb cookbook.
 We've now had nearly 200 responses, and here are the results: